When Ethel Percy Andrus founded AARP in 1958, she was focused on innovation of all sorts.

 AARP has long recognized the “longevity economy” — the economic opportunity that America’s older population represents — and it has actively encouraged product developers and marketers to respond to this “longevity economy" with solutions focused on the interests and needs of people age 50-plus.

 Thanks to Dr. Andrus and other AARP leaders through the past 60 years, innovation is in AARP’s DNA, and it has taken the lead at driving innovative solutions to empower people to choose how they live as they age.
-At the forefront is the AARP Innovation Labs, which provides an environment for AARP to develop new products internally and at the same time engage with the start-up ecosystem, academia and other experts to help shape and co-create new solutions.
+At the forefront is the AARP Innovation Labs, which provides an environment for AARP to engage with the start-up ecosystem, academia and other experts to help shape and co-create new solutions.